Entertainment Consumers Association: Controversy

 On December 2, 2009, controversy arose regarding the ECA's membership cancellation policy, in which the association's membership terms and conditions were changed without notifying ECA users.
 The change was made due to an exploit in a partner's coupon codes.
 The cancellation policy change temporarily required that members mail a physical letter requesting cancellation while the association upgraded their systems.
 There were also complaints about the change in the terms and conditions being made without notifying the membership, which struck some members as ironic given the ECA's stance regarding End User License Agreements.

 The three-week ordeal ended on December 24, 2009 once the promised new modules went public giving members online account termination and an online auto-renewal opt-out functionality similar to Xbox Live and ECA's listing with the CT Better Business Bureau was raised to an A−.

 On February 6, 2013, the ECA announced via Facebook their appointment of "Gerard Williams" aka "The Hip Hop Gamer". as their video game ambassador.
 The appointment was received with negative reception by gamers and gaming press who felt that his reputation of verbally/physically threatening others and use of the word 'faggot' would hurt the image and cause of gamers as a consumer group.
 Heather Ellertson, the ECA's Vice President of Marketing sent out a press release saying that Gerard was in the process of turning his life around and they "wanted to give him the opportunity to be a voice for gamers and a positive role model for gaming".
 The ECA & 'Hip Hop Gamer Inc' then announced via their Facebook page that all complaints, comments and criticisms should be directed to The Hip Hop Gamer himself and that he did not represent the views of any of their partners or sponsors.
 Gerard Williams then published a video explaining that he had only used the word 'faggot' because someone told him to 'shut up' during a Sony press event.

 Support

 Member dues

 The ECA receives financial support from its dues-paying membership – individuals who pay $19.99 annually ($14.99 for students and members of the military).
 The association claims not to accept funding from industry partners, nor does it permit game publisher advertising on any of its websites or publications, though open job placements on the ECA's GameJobs.com are paid-for by game industry companies.
 The organisation also receives additional pro bono legal assistance from Hughes Hubbard & Reed.

+The last year in which the ECA reported revenue was 2018.